monimesl/zookeeper-operator/README.md

 ```
 Mind you, either command above will install a [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 and create a [ClusterRole](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/);
-so the user issuing this command must have cluster-admin privileges.
+so the user issuing the command must have cluster-admin privileges.

 ### Via [Helm](https://helm.sh/)
 First you need to add the chart's [repository](https://skulup.github.io/charts/) to our repo list: